 Blame the Beauty of the San Juan Mountains

-Having just moved to Colorado less than 1 year ago, Josh and I are still having a blast exploring new parts of the State that we’ve never seen before.
+After moving to Colorado after living overseas for years backpacking, traveling and working, Josh and I were really enjoy exploring new parts of the State that we’d never seen before.
 Of course, we’ve been to the main areas off I-70 and just beyond, such as Breckenridge, since it goes through the heart of the state and connects to Denver.
 We’ve also been just south of Denver to the Colorado Springs area and this summer we went north through Rocky Mountain National Park and beautiful Steamboat Springs.

 However, neither Josh nor I had ever been to the southwest part of the state — home to the San Juan mountain range and popular destinations such as Telluride.
 I’ve always wanted to go to Telluride, but it’s kinda out of the way.
 But one weekend in September we just got the urge to go explore (as we tend to do).
 So we packed up the car and Hana’s dog bed, got comfy and took off on a 5+ hour drive to the San Juan’s.

 A while after having turned south off I-70 at Grand Junction, I was disappointed at the flatness of the landscapes around me.
 I told Josh “there must be mountains ahead somewhere because Telluride is a ski resort…but where are they?!?”
 Puzzled, I just sat back and trusted that something was up the road a bit further.

 Then suddenly, there it was.
 We crested the top of a small hill and the landscape ahead of us was just breathtaking.
 Both Josh and I gasped out loud at the panoramic sight of jagged mountains cutting up into the sky.
 We were in awe, partially because they appeared so suddenly, and because the reddish hues of the mountains in the evening were contrasting with the blue sky incredibly.